On minimally tough chordal graphs

 \section{Introduction}

-In 1973, Chv\'{a}tal defined a (finite, simple, and undirected) graph $G$ to be $t$-tough, where $t$ is a positive real number, if the removal of any vertex set $S$ leaves at most $|S|/t$ components provided the removal of $S$ disconnects the graph, and all graphs are considered 0-tough.
-The toughness of $G$ is the largest real number $t$ such that $G$ is $t$-tough, whereby the toughness of complete graphs is defined as infinity \cite{article:toughness_introduction}.
+In 1973, Chv\'{a}tal defined a (finite, simple, and undirected) graph $G$ to be \hbox{$t$-tough}, where $t$ is a real number, if the cardinality of each vertex set $S$ whose removal disconnects the graph is at least $t$ times the number of components of $G-S$.
+The toughness of a graph $G$ is the largest real number $t$ for which $G$ is $t$-tough, whereby the toughness of complete graphs is defined as infinity \cite{article:toughness_introduction}.
 As informally described by Chv\'{a}tal himself, toughness ``measures in a simple way how tightly various pieces of a graph hold together''.
-Toughness aimed at generalizing the notion of Hamiltonicity since Hamiltonian graphs are $1$-tough, and Chv\'{a}tal conjectured that there exists a real number $t_0$ such that every $t_0$-tough graph is Hamiltonian~\cite{article:toughness_introduction}.
-His stronger conjecture was that every more than $3/2$-tough graph is Hamiltonian -- but this was disproved by Thomassen~\cite{article:3/2-disproof}.
-Thereafter it was conjectured (based on~\cite{article:2factor}) that every 2-tough graph is Hamiltonian -- but this was also disproved, this time by Bauer et al.~in 2000~\cite{article:9/4}.
-However, the general conjecture is still open.
+Toughness was introduced to generalize the notion of Hamiltonicity since Hamiltonian graphs are $1$-tough (but not every 1-tough graph is Hamiltonian).
+Chv\'{a}tal conjectured that there exists a real number $t_0$ such that every $t_0$-tough graph is Hamiltonian~\cite{article:toughness_introduction}.
+He also proposed a stronger conjecture stating that every graph with toughness greater than $3/2$ is Hamiltonian, but this was disproved by Thomassen~\cite{article:3/2-disproof}.
+Thereafter it was conjectured (based on~\cite{article:2factor}) that every 2-tough graph is Hamiltonian -- but this was also disproved, this time by Bauer et al.~\cite{article:9/4}.
+The general conjecture, nevertheless, is still open.

 A concept closely related to Chv\'{a}tal's conjecture is that of minimally $t$-tough graphs, which Broersma et al.~defined as graphs whose toughness is $t$ but the deletion of any edge decreases their toughness~\cite{article:min_tough}.
-This notion has been studied in a number of subsequent works (see, e.g.,~\cites{article:dp, article:min1toughgraphs, article:spec_graph_classes, article:mintoughnessthesis}).
-In particular, Katona, Solt\'esz, and Varga showed in~\cite{article:min1toughgraphs} that for every positive rational number~$t$, any graph is an induced subgraph of some minimally $t$-tough graph.
-While for any integer $\ell\ge 2$, the star with $\ell$ leaves is a minimally $(1/\ell)$-tough chordal graph, Katona and Varga showed in~\cite{article:spec_graph_classes} that for any rational number $t \in (1/2,1]$, no chordal graph is minimally $t$-tough.
+This notion has been studied in a number of subsequent works (see, e.g.,~\cites{article:dp, article:min1toughgraphs, article:spec_graph_classes_journal, article:mintoughnessthesis, Cao2025Structure, Katona2024Minimally, Ma2023Minimum, Ma2024Structure, Zheng2024Disproof}).
+In particular, Katona, Solt\'esz, and Varga showed that for every positive rational number~$t$, any graph is an induced subgraph of some minimally $t$-tough graph~\cite{article:min1toughgraphs}.
+While Katona and Khan~\cite{Katona2024Minimally} characterized all minimally $t$-tough, chordal graphs with $t \le 1/2$, Katona and Varga~\cite{article:spec_graph_classes_journal} showed that for any $t \in (1/2,1]$, no chordal graph is minimally $t$-tough.